godspeedsystems/gs_doc/docs/telemetry/intro.md

 ![Traces](/img/Traces.png)

 > In case you have any questions, please reach out to us on our [Discord channel](https://discord.com/channels/983323669809999882/983323669809999885).

+### Logging
+#### Log level
+The minimum level set to log above this level.
+Please refer [Pino log levels](https://github.com/pinojs/pino/blob/master/docs/api.md#options) for more information.
+Set `log_level` in [Static variables](../microservices/setup/configuration/static-vars.md#defaultyaml)

+#### Log fields masking
+If you want to hide sensitive information in logs then define the fields which need to be hidden in `redact` feature in [Static variables](../microservices/setup/configuration/static-vars.md#defaultyaml).
+Please refer [Pino redaction paths](https://github.com/pinojs/pino/blob/master/docs/redaction.md#paths) for more information.

 ## Custom metrics, traces and logs (BPM)
 Custom metrics, traces and logs can be added in the workflow DSL at each task level then these will be available out of the box along with APM.